Informatics Research Proposal (IRP)

 The following is requested of staff:

-1) meet regularly with the student, 2) provide literature reference for the project, 3) proofread drafts
+1) meet regularly with the student, 2) provide literature references for the project, 3) proofread drafts

 4) and mark the final proposal.